system-zero/system-zero/data/docs/la.md

   - arrays are one dimensional arrays (for simplification), though it is not hard to emulate multi dimensional ones if there is a symmetry

+  - syntax errors are fatal and terminate execution

 # Lexical Scope and visibility order
   - standard scope (lookup for standard operators and internal functions first)